zoran-cuckovic/beautiful-jekyll/_posts/2020-03-15-viewshed-tutorial.md

 ![2020-03-15-raw.jpg]({{site.baseurl}}/figures/2020-03-15-raw.jpg)
 *Cumulative viewshed: raw output.*

 We can now classify our cumulative viewshed model in order to isolate areas that receive particular attention.
 I will only use raster visualisation here, without producing a separate reclassified raster.
 We simply adjust the colour ramp to extract three arbitrary classes: low visibility, medium visibility, high visibility.
-Apparently the sea may have received particular attention, but this needs to be studied further because sea views are pervasive on a small, rocky island.
+Our first model seems to indicate that a particualr attention was paid to the surrounding sea, even if dense view overlaps appear inland as well.

 ![2020-03-15-style.jpg]({{site.baseurl}}/figures/2020-03-15-style.jpg)